Byron Buxton Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the fifth-best in the league.
+- The Yankees pitching staff ranks sixth in MLB with a collective 9.7 strikeouts per nine innings.

-- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.37).
+- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.41).

-- The Yankees surrender the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Yankees pitchers combine to allow the ninth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Yankees will look to Cortes (2-0) in his third start of the season.
+- German (0-1) pitches for the Yankees to make his third start this season.

-- The lefty last appeared in relief on Thursday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.
+- His most recent appearance was out of the bullpen on Friday when the righty threw 2/3 innings against the Minnesota Twins while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.